Permanent residence permit

 Questions and answers

-What do you need to know when you have a residence permit on the grounds of family reunification?
+Permanent residence permit on the grounds of family reunification

 If you have been granted a residence permit on the grounds of family reunification in order to live on the Faroe Islands with a spouse/partner, you can normally apply for a permanent residence permit once you have held the temporary residence permit on the same grounds for three years.